[Note: The idea needs a lot more work, I’m just throwing this half-cooked metaphor on the wall to see if it sticks]

 If this variable, this dimension, is central to your own life and experience then recreating the world around it is like removing all annoying noise from a model to make it crisp and perfect.
 Rounding off into nice, round numbers.
 It overwhelms you with a sense of absolute clarity (the same thing happens to the political polar opposites when they read Marx).
 This sensation is powerful and beautiful.
 It is also how ideologues and fanatics are born.

 If this dimension is not central to you the whole thing feels like a violation.
 A perversion, gross and twisted.
 An insult to good taste and decency, theology and geometry.
-Instead of removing the noise to get a clear signal, you remove the signal and warp the remaining noise into a parody of coherence.
+Instead of removing the noise to get a clear signal, you remove the signal and warp the remaining noise into something grotesque.
 A franken-narrative that can only be the result of blatantly ignoring the real signal staring you in the face!
 Self-serving bullshit anyone with half a mind can see through.

 It goes without saying that I don’t think either the lovers or the haters are deluded or evil.
 They just derive with respect to different variables, get two different derivatives and two different reintegrated functions.
 Not strictly incompatible—that’s the point, they do live in the same world—but they disagree on what’s signal and what’s noise, what’s central and what’s marginal.
 What’s the essence of [thing] and what’s its nonessential caveats we discard when rounding off and saving the stem in our gray matter archives?